Local gyms prepare for increase in business after the New Year, with COVID-19 precautions in mind

 JACKSONVILLE, N.C.
-(WNCT) – It’s about that time of the year when people are starting to head back to the gym as part of the popular new year’s resolution, and with COVID-19 cases on the rise and the Omicron variant looming, local gyms are preparing for the rise of a business.
+(WNCT) – It’s about that time of the year when people are starting to head back to the gym as part of the popular New Year’s resolutions.

-9OYS spoke with Onslow Fitness and Velo Cycle Studio and they both say safety is the top priority as they head into their busiest time of the year.
+With COVID-19 cases on the rise and the omicron variant looming, local gyms are preparing for the rise in business.
+9OYS spoke with officials with Onslow Fitness and Velo Cycle Studio, who said safety is the top priority as they head into their busiest time of the year.

 “I am confident that what we have been doing has been helping and is what we need to continue doing,” said Fitness Director at Velo, Kerry Johnsen.

-“Making sure people bring their own mats rather than using ours that we do offer some, but I always encourage people to bring their own because just adds that little extra level of cleanliness and safety,” said Johnsen.
+“Making sure people bring their own mats rather than using ours, that we do offer some, but I always encourage people to bring their own because it just adds that little extra level of cleanliness and safety,” said Johnsen.

 “Where people kind of want to keep their distance from other people and have that little privacy rather than being out where everybody else is,” said Johnsen.